praydog/uevr-docs/src/plugins/blueprint.md

 "Load Blueprint Code" in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.

+## Automatically handled components

+### Motion Controller components
+### When UObjectHook is activated
+All `UMotionControllerComponent` ("`Motion Controller`") components will have their location and rotation set correctly to the world transform of the user's motion controllers.

+This means you can make `Motion Controller` components in Blueprint and UEVR will handle it for you, as long as you enable UObjectHook.

+You must correctly set the Motion Source name to either `Left` or `Right`.
+Case sensitive.
+Or modify the `Hand` property on older UE versions.

 ## Implemented functions

 For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/4.27/en-US/BlueprintAPI/Input/HeadMountedDisplay/)